-In class, I was often one who would ask questions, think of something else, and bring other students to sigh in despair.
+In class, I often asked questions, think of something else, and bring other students to sigh in despair.
 I was the curious one, and if I didn't understand, I would never settle to pretend I did.
 I would keep asking and asking and asking again.
 In a way, I guess it helped me learn, but it also got me a few odd looks!

 Biology class